Opening an early childhood program requires you to think about several questions.

 - What do you know about the child care system in your community?

 If you have strengths in these areas, you have a good start toward opening your program.
-If you have areas that are weak, email the South Carolina Child Care Resource & Referral Network at email@example.com for current information regarding early childhood business practices, child care program operation policies, and curriculum development.
+If you have areas that are weak, email your county's SC CCR&R Quality Coach or simply fill out and submit our web form to recieve current information regarding early childhood business practices, child care program operation policies, and curriculum development.

 In thinking about your program, you need to decide its purpose, goals, and philosophy.